-Chapter E - Report on the Effectiveness of Internal Controls
+Chapter E - Report on the Effectiveness of Internal Control over Financial Reporting and Disclosure

-THIS DOCUMENT IS AN ENGLISH TRANSLATION OF THE HEBREW VERSION OF THE COMPANY'S FINANCIAL STATEMENTS AND THE MANAGEMENT DISCUSSION AND ANALYSIS FOR Q2 2023 (THE "REPORTS").
+THIS DOCUMENT IS AN ENGLISH TRANSLATION OF THE HEBREW VERSION OF THE COMPANY'S FINANCIAL STATEMENTS AND THE MANAGEMENT DISCUSSION AND ANALYSIS FOR Q3 2023 (THE "REPORTS").
 THE HEBREW VERSION OF THE REPORTS IS THE BINDING VERSION AND THE ONLY VERSION HAVING LEGAL EFFECT.
 THE ENGLISH TRANSLATION HAS BEEN CREATED FOR THE PURPOSE OF CONVENIENCE ONLY.
 THE APPROVAL OF THE COMPANY'S BOARD OF DIRECTORS WAS GIVEN TO THE HEBREW VERSION ONLY AND NO SUCH APPROVAL HAS BEEN GIVEN TO THE ENGLISH TRANSLATION.
-THIS ENGLISH TRANSLATION WAS NOT SUBMITTED TO THE ISRAELI SECURITIES AUTHORITY AND IS NOT REVIEWED BY REGULATORY AUTHORITY.
+THIS ENGLISH TRANSLATION WAS NOT SUBMITTED TO THE ISRAELI SECURITIES AUTHORITY AND IS NOT REVIEWED BY ANY REGULATORY AUTHORITY.

-Update to Chapter A (Description of the Corporation's Business) Of the 2022 Periodic Report1
+Update to Chapter A (Description of the Corporation's Business) Of the 2022 Periodic Report

-1 As published by the Company on March 14, 2023 (Reference No.: 2023-01-6022360), which is included in this report by way of reference.
+&lt;sup>1 As published by the Company on March 14, 2023 (Reference No.: 2023-01-6022360), which is included in this report by way of reference.

-Update2 to Chapter A - Description of the Corporation's Business) of the 2022 Periodic Report
+Update to Chapter A - Description of the Corporation's Business) of the 2022 Periodic Report